rdappel/courses/pages/version-control-essentials/assignments/choose-your-adventure.md

 repo: https://github.com/rdappel/courses
 ---

-# Assignment 8 - Final Project: Choose Your Own Adventure
+# Final Project: Choose Your Own Adventure

 For your final project, you will work with a partner to create an interactive "Choose Your Own Adventure" story using Markdown and demonstrate all the Git skills you've learned throughout this course.